pluiez/Lunas/README.md

 `Distributed` splits a reader for distributed training.

-*Persistable* provides the class with a *PyTorch* like interface to dump and load instance state, useful when the training process is accidentally aborted.
+*Persistable* provides the class with a *PyTorch* compatible interface to dump and load instance state, useful when the training process is accidentally aborted.

 ## Requirements